As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 Long story short, blog comments in WordPress are good for SEO.
 Here is why:

 First, Google considers comments as part of an article.
-It means the word count increases, and algorithms see the page as a more comprehensive one to satisfy user search intent.
+This means the word count increases, and algorithms treat the page as more comprehensive to better satisfy user search intent.

 Second, readers often use words in comments that are semantically related to your target keyword, thus adding to the SEO value of your content.

-Finally, users spend more time on your page when reading comments, thus influencing a signal such as a user engagement with content.
+Finally, users spend more time on your page when reading comments, which signals user engagement with content.
 As we know, this is a ranking factor, so it can give your content an SEO boost.

 So, here's the point: